Connect with others who understand.

 How Is Lung Cancer Treated?

-There are many types of treatments used to fight lung cancer.
-In cases of both NSCLC and SCLC, treatment options may include surgery, chemotherapy, radiation therapy, and immunotherapy.
-Targeted therapies directed toward specific gene mutations may also be used to treat some cases of NSCLC.
+Many types of therapies are used to treat lung cancer.
+For both NSCLC and SCLC, treatment options may include surgery, chemotherapy, radiation therapy, and immunotherapy.
+Targeted therapies directed toward specific gene mutations (variations) may also be used to treat some cases of NSCLC.

-Your doctor will recommend treatment options based on several factors, including what type of lung cancer you have.
-Your age and overall health may also be important considerations in choosing the best lung cancer treatment.
+Your doctor will recommend treatment options based on several factors, including your type of lung cancer.
+Your age and overall health may also be important considerations.
 Multiple treatments may be combined in a treatment plan or used alone as a single agent, known as monotherapy.
-Some people may also choose to participate in clinical trials to try new therapies that are being studied.
+Some people may choose to participate in clinical trials to try new therapies that are being studied for safety and effectiveness in people.

-SCLC is extremely aggressive and treatment will likely begin immediately after diagnosis.
+SCLC is extremely aggressive, and treatment should begin immediately upon diagnosis.
 NSCLC is often treated based on subtype.
-Adenocarcinoma is often diagnosed before it spreads, so people with this subtype may need less aggressive treatment.
-On the other hand, large cell carcinoma is often more difficult to treat.
+Adenocarcinoma is often diagnosed early, before it spreads, so less aggressive treatment may be needed.
+On the other hand, large cell carcinoma is often harder to treat.

 How Do Other Health Conditions Affect Lung Cancer?

-Comorbidity refers to when someone has two or more diseases at the same time.
-Comorbid conditions may be related to lung cancer in many different ways.
-Most often, risk factors that cause lung cancer can also cause comorbidities.
 If you have other health conditions as well as lung cancer, these comorbidities can lower your tolerance for lung cancer treatment and limit your options.
-For these reasons, having comorbidities may influence your lung cancer prognosis.
+For these reasons, having comorbidities may influence your lung cancer prognosis (outlook).

-In addition, other health conditions may develop following lung cancer treatment.
-Your doctor can help you better understand your individual risk factors for developing these, and may recommend steps to lower your risk.
+In addition, other health conditions may develop after lung cancer treatment.
+Your doctor can help you better understand your risk factors for developing these conditions and may recommend steps to lower your risk.

 What Is the Prognosis for Lung Cancer?
 Can It Be Cured?

-Research shows that new ways of treating lung cancer, in addition to education about risk factors, have increased survival rates steadily from 2006 to 2016.
-Whether a cure is possible depends on many factors relating to your specific lung cancer case, the treatment options available, and your age and overall health.
+Research shows that new ways of treating lung cancer, in addition to education about risk factors, have increased survival rates steadily.
+Whether a cure is possible depends on many factors related to your specific lung cancer case, available treatment options, and your age and overall health.

-Overall, the five-year survival rate after a lung cancer diagnosis is 18.6 percent; however this rate increases to 56 percent in cases where the cancer is localized in the lungs.
+Overall, the five-year survival rate after a lung cancer diagnosis is 26.6 percent.
+However, this rate rises to 63.7 percent in cases where the cancer is localized to one lung.

 References

-5. Lung Cancer Fact Sheet — American Lung Association
+5. Lung Cancer Trends Brief — American Lung Association

 6. Lung Cancer Risk Factors — American Cancer Society